flecmart/keep2todoist/README.md

 todoist_api_token: todoistApiKey
 keep_lists:  # list your keep lists on this level
   - Todo:
+      sync_labels: false # required: transfer labels from gkeep lists to todoist items
-    due_str_en: today # optional: you can set a due date in english here
+      due_str_en: 'today' # optional: you can set a due date in english here
       # if todoist_project is not set your task will go into the todoist inbox
   - Shopping:
+      sync_labels: false
       todoist_project: 'Shopping' # optional: you can choose a project for todoist here
-  - Test: #entry without optional attribtues - notice the colon!
+  - Test:
+      sync_labels: false
 ```

 - It is recommended that you don't use your google main credentials.